 “Harbourmaster” has the same meaning as in section 2 of the Act.

-“Incident” means any occurrence, other than an accident, that is associated with the operation of a vessel and affects or could affect the safety of operation.

 “Lake Waihola” means the lake area shown in Appendix H.

 “Landing Place” means a wharf, jetty, dock, quay, landing, pile mooring, pier, pontoon, boat ramp, slipway or other facility, where vessels can be or may be moored, launched or retrieved, but does not include a mooring.